How to build a surround sound system - our guide to super-charged sound in your living room

 True surround sound systems require an AV receiver to work together, so this should be your first step.
 Many ready-made surround sound systems will include these, but some will not, and if you are purchasing separate speakers to create your own system, you will need to add an AVR.

 After this, the center channel needs to be your next concern.
-According to Klipsch (opens in new tab), this center speaker is responsible for around 60% of the dialogue output, so a good one is essential for those using their surround sound system with a TV.
+According to Klipsch, this center speaker is responsible for around 60% of the dialogue output, so a good one is essential for those using their surround sound system with a TV.

 If you have a particular brand in mind, like Sonos, Sony, or Bang & Olufsen, you will want to ensure that your receiver, speakers, subwoofer, and (if included) soundbar are compatible with one another.
 The best way to do this is to stick to one brand for everything, but some will allow you to mix and match.

 A good first step after the AVR is the center and surround speakers.
 Soundbars like the JBL Bar 800 with additional speakers are a great way to achieve this easily and affordably, and it's a solid choice if your main purpose is making your TV sound better.
-Often, choosing a soundbar system also eliminates the need for a receiver.
+Often, choosing the best soundbar system also eliminates the need for a receiver.

 You can read more about these distinctions in our explainer for soundbars vs surround sound.